HerrZatacke/2bit-pxlr-studio/README.md

 # Contributing
 _This project is very much a work in progress._
 Join the [Game Boy Gamera Club Discord](https://discord.gg/C7WFJHG) for discussions in detail.
-And feel free to check [this project's issues](https://github.com/HerrZatacke/custom-camera-rom/issues)
+And feel free to check and add to [this project's issues](https://github.com/HerrZatacke/custom-camera-rom/issues)

 # Feedback
 If you have actually used this ROM any type of feedback is very much appreciated.
 This includes but is not restricted to things like: